 Unfortunately, when co-teachers disagree on how to handle student behavior or how to respond to an issue that comes up in class, they will sometimes bicker about it in front of the students.
 They will usually do it subtly and on a low scale, but it inevitably creates tension in the classroom.

-The squabbling normally happens when you have two strong personalities or a strong personality alongside a quieter one.
-Some teachers become upset if things aren't done their way.
+The squabbling normally occurs between two strong-willed staff members or between an aggresive personality alongside a quieter one.
+Some educators become upset if things aren't done their way.
 In most cases, it's simply because they're used to making all the calls on their own.

 Sometimes kids notice angry or uncomfortable looks co-teachers give each other.
 It’s kind of like mom and dad being on poor terms with one another.
 Kids pick up on these bad vibes and it creates a very unhealthy environment for them.

-I co-taught with one teacher who would interrupt dialogue I would have with students on the opposite side of the classroom if she disagreed with something I said.
+I co-taught with a colleague who would interrupt dialogue I would have with students on the opposite side of the classroom if she disagreed with something I said.
 It was as if she had bionic ears 24/7.
 Clearly this undermined my authority and caused me to hesitate to engage in future dialogue with students in the room.

 3. Co-teaching is a poor use of resources.

-Co-teaching is a poor use of human capital and tax payer money.
-Utilizing two teachers in one classroom rather than in two separate classrooms during the same period doesn't make sense for several reasons.
+Co-teaching is a poor use of human capital and taxpayer money.
+Utilizing two educators in one classroom rather than in two separate classrooms during the same period doesn't make sense for several reasons.

-- It is more difficult to give students individualized attention when the overall class size is significantly larger than if it were divided into two classes, each one taught by one teacher.
+- It's more difficult to give students individualized attention when the overall class size is significantly larger than if it were divided into two classes, each with its own teacher.

-- Students who need more support can concentrate much better in a smaller size class because they have a quieter environment and fewer distractions.
+- Students who need more support can concentrate much better in a smaller class where they have a quieter environment and fewer distractions.

-- Since one of the co-teachers inevitably functions as a teacher assistant, it is not cost effective to utilize two salaried teachers in the same room at the same time.
-It is more cost effective to give each salaried teacher her own class and to hire a teacher's aide if needed.
+- Since one of the co-teachers inevitably functions as an assistant, it's not cost effective to utilize two salaried teachers in the same room at the same time.
+It's better to give each salaried teacher her own class and to hire a teacher's aide as needed.

 4. Teachers don't have enough time to plan together.

-Teachers who co-teach often don’t have common plan time or they don’t have enough of it to discuss their class lessons each week.
-Let's not forget that most teachers are teaching 4-5 classes each day, and their co-taught class is only one of them!
-They of course need time to plan for their other classes as well as for their co-taught class.
+Colleagues who co-teach often don’t have common plan time or they don’t have enough of it to discuss their class lessons each week.
+Let's not forget that most educators are teaching 4-5 classes each day, and their co-taught class is only one of them!
+They need time to plan for their other classes as well as for their co-taught one.